dumlutimuralp/antrea-packet-walks/part_b/README.md

  cookie=0x1000000000000, table=110, priority=0 actions=drop
 vmware@master:~$
 </code></pre>

+<b>The value of REG1  was set to "0x30" (which is "48" in decimal) back in L2ForwardingCalc Table #80.
+"48" is the OF Port ID of backend1 pod interface.
+The value reg0[16] was set to "1" also back in L2ForwardingCalc Table #80 .
+Hence the OVS sends this flow onwards to the backend1 pod on OF port 48.</b>

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.